Chris-Merced/Classic-Messenger-App-Backend/README.md

 ## Installation & Setup

-Note that this setup needs to be married with the installation of the Frontend repository: https://github.com/Chris-Merced/Classic-Messenger-App-Frontend
+Note that this setup needs to be married with the installation of the provided in the Frontend repository: https://github.com/Chris-Merced/Classic-Messenger-App-Frontend

 ### Prerequisites